mrxz/webxr-linux/chromium/README.md

 # Chromium
-This folder contains a series of patches for Chromium to compile with OpenXR support under Linux.
-Chromium's implementation is tied to DirectX in several places.
-The first patch in the series is loosely based on [this PR](https://github.com/chromium/chromium/pull/95) to get OpenXR in chromium to compile under Linux.
-Further patches slowly fill in the gaps, and an `XrSession` can be made, just getting the image from the render process on the swapchain is lacking (= black screen, but HMD and controllers tracked and reported back to the WebXR app).
+This folder contains a patch for Chromium to compile with OpenXR support under Linux, loosely based on [this PR](https://github.com/chromium/chromium/pull/95).

 # How to compile
 In order to apply and compile this patch, it's important that you are able to compile Chromium yourself.
 For this follow the steps over at: https://chromium.googlesource.com/chromium/src/+/main/docs/linux/build_instructions.md

-Once you have the Chromium code base locally, apply the series of patches using the the following command (or use `git apply`):
+Once you have the Chromium code base locally, apply the patch using the the following command (or use `git apply`):

 ```
-git am /path/to/webxr-linux/chromium/*.patch
+git am /path/to/webxr-linux/chromium/webxr-linux-vulkan-2copy.patch
 ```

-> **Note** These patches were made on top of Chromium commit `64fc9d454056ea3806350053693d7d81220addcb` and hopefully apply cleanly to more recent commits as well.
+> **Note** These patches were made on top of Chromium 117, commit `d84f1a0ebf4e90528407c3e8a606a7b57f336a36`, and hopefully apply cleanly to more recent commits as well.

 Once applied, build using `autoninja`.
 In order for chromium to find your configured OpenXR runtime make sure to launch it with the `--no-sandbox` flag
 ```